Classification of tight contact structures on small Seifert fibered L-spaces: Convex surface theory, overtwistedness, and isotopies

-\proof[Proof of Theorem \ref{thm}] Suppose we are given a contact surgery presentation $\xi$ as in Figure \ref{fig:SFS}, whose full path $\mathcal P_\xi$ properly ends.
-By \cite[Theorem 3.3]{LS} such a presentation describes a tight structure.
-Furthermore, all presentations which share this same path induce the same $\spinc$ structure (defining the same class in $\widehat{HF}(-M)$ \cite{OSz}) and have the same $3$-dimensional invariant (which is by $d_3(\xi)=d(M,\mathbf t_\xi)$ \cite[Theorem 1.2]{LS.III} determined with $\mathbf t_\xi$).
-In Corollary \ref{cor:components} we identify how presentations in the same path are related to each other, and in Proposition \ref{prop:isotopies} we realize all these relations by contact isotopies.
-Any further isotopies are, of course, excluded by the fact that these classes present in any sense different (non-homotopic) plane bundles.
+Suppose we are given a contact surgery presentation $\xi$ as in Figure \ref{fig:SFS}, whose full path $\mathcal P_\xi$ properly ends.
+By Theorem \ref{thm:c} such a presentation describes a tight structure.
+Furthermore, all presentations which share this same path induce the same $\spinc$ structure (defining the same class in $\widehat{HF}(-M)$ \cite{OSz}) and have the same $3$-dimensional invariant (which is through the equality $d_3(\xi)=d(M,\mathbf t_\xi)$, Theorem \ref{thm:d=d3}, determined by $\mathbf t_\xi$).
+In Corollary \ref{cor:paths} we identify how presentations in the same path are related to each other, and in Proposition \ref{prop:isotopies} we realize all these relations by contact isotopies.
+Any further isotopies are, of course, excluded by the fact that different paths present non-homotopic bundles.

-On the other hand, if the path $\mathcal P_\xi$ drops out (fails the tightness criterion), the corresponding structure $\xi$ admits one of the features recognized in Corollary \ref{cor:components} or it can be walked through presentations, related by the above isotopy moves, to some presentation which admits such a feature.
-Finally, for these structures either the existence of a critical slope or the Gluing Lemma argument proves their overtwistedness, as in Proposition \ref{prop:ot}.
+On the other hand, if the path $\mathcal P_\xi$ drops out (fails the tightness criterion), the corresponding structure $\xi$ admits one of the features recognized in Corollary \ref{cor:paths} or it can be walked through presentations, related by the above isotopy moves, to some presentation which admits such a feature.
+Finally, for these structures either the existence of a torus with critical slope or the Gluing Lemma argument proves their overtwistedness, in Proposition \ref{prop:ot}.

 This finishes the proof of Theorem \ref{thm'}, originally stated as Theorem \ref{thm}. \endproof